-An organization, business or entity cannot serve as the supporter on an I-134A, since the form requires an individual to sign.
-However, USCIS will consider financial and other support that organizations agree to provide for a beneficiary.
-This could include the following: receiving the beneficiary upon arrival in the United States and providing transportation to initial housing; ensuring that the beneficiary has safe and appropriate housing for the duration of the parole and initial basic necessities; helping the beneficiary complete necessary paperwork, such as for employment authorization, a Social Security card, or services for which the individual may be eligible; ensuring that the beneficiary's health care and medical needs are met for the duration of the parole; and assisting the beneficiary with accessing education, learning English, securing employment and enrolling children in school.
+While the I-134A requires an individual to sign, individuals can sign in association with or on behalf of organizations.
+USCIS acknowledges that organizations, businesses, and other entities can play a critical role in providing support for CHNV parolees.
+Individuals signing on behalf of organizations should submit evidence of the organizations' commitment to financially support the parolee, as well as evidence of their ability to do so.
+This support could include the following: receiving the beneficiary upon arrival in the United States and providing transportation to initial housing; ensuring that the beneficiary has safe and appropriate housing for the duration of the parole and initial basic necessities; helping the beneficiary complete necessary paperwork, such as for employment authorization, a Social Security card, or services for which the individual may be eligible; ensuring that the beneficiary's health care and medical needs are met for the duration of the parole; and assisting the beneficiary with accessing education, learning English, securing employment and enrolling children in school.
 An organization can demonstrate its support through a letter of commitment, or another document included with the I-134A.